shaunakg/portfolio-zola/content/posts/edrolo.md

 +++
-title = "Content exfiltration via IDOR" date = 2022-10-09
+title = "Edrolo - content exfiltration via IDOR" date = 2022-10-09
 description = "A writeup of a security vulnerability in the Edrolo platform."